briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_YN_WindowsOnly.md

-# Project 014: Deploy and Use Vault As Agent Sidecar Injector
+# Lab 014: Deploy and Use Vault As Agent Sidecar Injector

 Windows only